 New research today reveals that more than half of couples in London argue (58%) with their partner about the interior design and renovation of their home because they each have different tastes.
+Whilst disputes about furnishings, entertainment areas, tv units and other household choices are commonplace, this research suggests that the impact of these disagreements is far more widespread than many would likely think.

 The findings from Ideal Home Show, who conducted the study, uncovers that one in three Londoners and their current partner agree on everything except interior design and home renovation, and 35 per cent say they thought they knew their partner inside out until they started designing a home together.
 More than one in seven (15%) have even broken up with their (now ex) partner over a home renovation row.